NeuroscienceAI/NER/README.md

 **Chenggang Chen**, Zhiyu Yang, and Xiaoqin Wang. *NeurIPS 2024*

 This work has also been accepted by:\
-The First Workshop on NeuroAI @ NeurIPS 2024:\
+The First NeuroAI Workshop @ NeurIPS 2024:\
 https://neuroai-workshop.github.io
 The Fifth Self-Supervised Learning (SSL) Workshop @ NeurIPS 2024 as an **Oral** presentation:\
 https://sslneurips2024.github.io/index.html